alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Interestingly enough,
 almost all of them are either in Africa,
-Pacific Islands or South America, suggesting some genetic clustering.
+Pacific Islands or South America, suggesting some ancestral clustering.

 Ultimately this question is hard to answer and not terribly significant.
+It is possible that certain proto-languages have developed vocals first, and they may have added a second consonant to syllables later.

+> 𝛫 → 𝛫𝛢 → 𝛫𝛢𝛫.

+Compare this path with the eras described above:

+> 𝛫 → 𝛫∅𝛫 → 𝛫𝛢𝛫.

-It is possible that certain proto-languages have developed vocals first, having lost them later in favor of biconsonant words, and having regained them later.
+More complex paths are possible: developing vocals first, losing them later in favor of biconsonant words, and regaining them later.

+> 𝛫 → 𝛫𝛢 → 𝛫∅𝛫 → 𝛫𝛢𝛫.

+### Hand Signs

+It is very tempting to imagine how populations geographically separated and speaking different languages might communicate between them.
+There is a growing corpus of literature about sign languages.

 ## Sources Of Evidence